My name is Zachary Greenlee.

 “Rita,” Rodney said, pulling her up from the floor and putting an arm around her shoulder.
 “That’s not what he meant.
 He’s only telling you that Zach has died.”

 “No!”
 Rita yelled, pulling away.
-“You get my husband up off of that floor right now, put him in that ambulance, and get him to the hospital where somebody can do something for him since you don’t seem to be able to do anything.”
+“You get my husband up off of that floor right now, put him in that ambulance, and get him to the hospital where somebody can do something for him.
+You certainly don’t seem to be much help.”

 I felt horrible for the paramedic, being the victim of my wife’s acidic tongue.
 Fortunately, that wasn’t her normal behavior.
 Rita was one of the kindest, most caring, and loving people I’d ever known in my life.
 Her unusual animosity towards the paramedic was the only way she knew how to react under such tragic circumstances; bitterness born from fear, dread, and the worst news she could have possibly received.

 “He’ll be transported to the hospital,” the paramedic said calmly.
-“His death will be officially announced by a doctor there, who will in turn, release him to the medical examiner.
+“His death will be proclaimed by a doctor there, who’ll release him to the medical examiner.
 After that, well…” he said, his voice trailing off.

 “Let me finish that sentence for you, pal,” I screamed, employing the skill of ventriloquism that I never knew I possessed.
-“After that, it’s the funeral home of your choice, ma’am.
+“After that, it’s the funeral home of your choice.
 Do you have one in mind?”

 “Rodney?” my wife cried.
 “Please tell me he isn’t dead.”